This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-- It assumes the primary template and does not consider partial specializations, which might prevent the lookup from proceeding.
+- It relies on primary template assumptions, and not considering partial specializations might prevent the lookup from proceeding.

-- It only performs name lookup without template instantiation, so even if it finds the result, it cannot map it back to the original template parameters.
+- It only performs name lookup without template instantiation, so even if the final result is found, it cannot be mapped back to the original template parameters.

-- It does not consider default template parameters, making it unable to handle dependent names caused by default template parameters.
+- It doesn’t consider default template parameters, making it unable to handle dependent names caused by them.

-This naturally raises a question: if the CDB file only contains compilation commands for source files and not header files, how does clangd handle header files? clangd treats header files as source files and, based on certain rules, uses the compilation command of a corresponding source file in the same directory as the header file’s compilation command.
-This model is simple and effective but overlooks some scenarios.
+Naturally, a question arises: since the CDB only contains compilation commands for source files, not header files, how does clangd handle header files?
+In fact, clangd treats header files as source files and then, based on certain rules, uses the compilation command of a source file in the corresponding directory as the compilation command for that header file.
+This model is simple and effective but overlooks some situations.

-Since a header file is part of a source file, its content can vary depending on the preceding content in the source file.
+Since header files are part of source files, their content can vary depending on the preceding content in the source file.
 For example:

 // a.h